Corvimae/board-game-gem/README.md

 ### But the BGG API has more than just this!

 I made this gem to help make requests for another one of my projects, [Acceptable Trader](http://www.github.com/Corvimae/acceptable-trader), and thus haven't finished implementing the other BGG API features that Acceptable Trader didn't require.
-If you need something specific for your application, log an issue, message me on Twitter ([@Corvimae](http://www.twitter.com/Corvimae)), or email me at [jakeroussel@mac.com](mailto:jakeroussel@mac.com).
+If you need something specific for your application, log an issue, message me on Twitter ([@Corvimae](http://www.twitter.com/Corvimae)).
 This is my first gem, so there are probably some issues.
 Let me know!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/acceptableice/board-game-gem.
+Bug reports and pull requests are welcome on GitHub at https://github.com/corvimae/board-game-gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License